Jarlakxen/Scala-Interview-Questions/README.md

 * Explain the actor model.
 * Explain the Reactive Manifesto.
-* Which are benefits of non-blocking (asynchronous I/O) over blocking (synchronous I/O).
+* What are benefits of non-blocking (asynchronous I/O) over blocking (synchronous I/O).
-* Do you think that Scala have the same async spirit than NodeJS?
+* Do you think that Scala has the same async spirit as Node.js?
 * Explain the difference between ‘concurrency’ and ‘parallelism,’ and name some constructs you can use in Scala to leverage both.
 * What is the global ExecutionContext?
-  * What does the global ExecutionContext underlies?
+  * What does the global ExecutionContext underlay?

 #### Coding Questions: